-2.1 RS232 DATA INTERFACE (STANDARD 9-WIRE CONFIGURATION)
+2.1 RS232 Data Interface (Standard 9-Wire Configuration)

-The A3LA-RS supports a standard RS232 data interface to a DTE incorporating hardware handshaking and flow control.
-The RS232 data interface comprises eight standard RS232 data, control and status signals, plus a ground-level signal reference, as shown in Table 1.
-This interface allows a connected DTE to utilize the A3LA-RS's modem functionality through standard AT and extended sets of AT commands.
-These commands are defined in the document ISU AT Command Reference V2.7 [6].
-The A3LA-RS automatically adjusts to the DTE baud rate and overrides the +IPR setting when dissimilar.
-Autobaud will occur on the following characters: 'a', 'A', and CR (carriage return).
-Autobaud will also occur on the escape sequence character, provided this is an odd number of characters.
-Normally this is set to '+' in register S2.
-See the ISU AT Command Reference for details.

-Note that the Ring Indicator (RI) is used by the A3LA-RS to indicate that a Mobile-Terminated SBD (MT-SBD) message is queued at the gateway.
-Application developers can monitor this pin and apply appropriate AT commands to the A3LA-RS to retrieve the MT-SBD message.
+The A3LA-R supports a standard RS232 data interface to a DTE incorporating hardware handshaking and flow control.
+The RS232 data interface comprises eight standard RS232 data, control, and status signals, plus a ground-level signal reference, as shown in Table 1.
+This interface allows a connected DTE to utilize the A3LA-R's modem functionality through standard AT and extended sets of AT commands.
+These commands are defined in Appendix A: AT Interface.
+The A3LA-R automatically adjusts to the DTE baud and overrides the +IPR setting when dissimilar.
+Autobaud occurs on the following characters: 'a', 'A', and CR (carriage return).
+Autobaud also occurs on the escape sequence character, provided this is an odd number of characters.
+Normally this is set to '+' in register S2 (see Appendix A: AT Interface for details).
+Note that the Ring Indicator is used by the A3LA-R to indicate that a mobile-terminated SBD (MT-SBD) message is queued at the gateway.
+Application developers can monitor this pin and apply appropriate AT commands to the A3LA-R to retrieve the MT-SBD message.